lsst-dm/dmtn-020/index.rst

 Mapping SPs to BCWS
 ^^^^^^^^^^^^^^^^^^^

-.. caution:: I think this is correct, but please check.

 As discussed above, the amount of work to be performed is :ref:`estimated in terms of SPs <sec-effort>`, while the :ref:`earned value <sec-evms>` system accounts for work in terms of budgeted cost (:term:`BCWS`).
 In order to